JimRCain/BubbleMandarin/README.md

-# Welcome to your Dyad app
+# Vibe coded with Dyad and Deepseek.